kent-map/kent/19c/19c-edensor-littlewood.md

 During the First World War, John served as a second lieutenant in the Royal Garrison Artillery working on and furthering research into ballistics.

-In 1943, Sir Henry Dale described John as "the man most likely to storm and smash a really deep and formidable problem; there was no one else who could command such a combination of insight, technique and power".[^ref]
+In 1943, Sir Henry Dale described John as "the man most likely to storm and smash a really deep and formidable problem; there was no one else who could command such a combination of insight, technique and power".[^ref] He died on the 6 September 1877 in Cambridge.

 ### References